sstefdev/Open-LotR-SDK/README.md

 - `LOTR_API_KEY`: Your API key for accessing the Lord of the Rings API.
 Default: YXrt5Rys2Wu_iO-B3-yX

 You can set these environment variables in your development environment or use a library like dotenv to load them from a .env file.

-Follow this [link](https://the-one-api.dev/documentation) to learn more about the API that is used in the SDK and how to create your own API key.

 ## SDK Design